Double funding and option incompatibility

 The Ecological Focus Area weighting factor for fallow is one.
 Therefore, to meet the Ecological Focus Areas requirement, the land manager must declare five hectares as fallow on his annual Single Application Form declaration.

-Under the Agri-Environment Climate Scheme, the land manager should claim the full seven hectares of wild bird seed annual management payments.
+Under the Agri-Environment Climate Scheme, the land manager still claims the full seven hectares of wild bird seed annual management payments.

 When the claim is being processed, the claim is restricted to the balance of the wild bird seed not used to support the Ecological Focus Areas (7.00 hectares – 5.00 hectares = 2.00 hectares).